 Before closing the browser, refreshing the page, or clicking any buttons in the dialog or notification bar, start Fiddler or open the browser developer tools.

 Navigate away from the Office for the web application or click a button in the dialog or notification bar.

 You should see a request to either WsaUpload.ashx or RemoteUls.ashx.
 The response to those requests should include the X-UserSessionId header with the session ID.

-Every WOPI request Office Online makes to a host will have an ID called the correlation ID.
+Every WOPI request Office for the web makes to a host will have an ID called the correlation ID.
 This ID will be included in the WOPI request using the X-WOPI-CorrelationId request header.
 Hosts should log this ID for each incoming WOPI request; doing so will allow hosts to easily correlate their own logs with Office for the web’s server logs.

 There are other WOPI request headers that may be useful for hosts to log.
 See the Standard WOPI request and response headers for more information.

 In many cases, a single correlation ID is all that’s needed in order for a Microsoft engineer to retrieve complete server logs for an Office for the web session for analysis.
 While hosts should provide Fiddler traces or session IDs whenever possible, a correlation ID will often suffice if necessary.